Teknomancer/beconverter/Readme.md

 BeConverter is open source and published under the BSD 3-clause license.
 BeConverter was originally written by Ramshankar (Teknomancer) for BeOS.
-He open sourced it in 1 January 2016.
+Ramshankar open sourced it in 1 January 2016.
-Work on the Haiku port began in 29 December 2023 by OscarL and Ramshankar.
+Work on the Haiku port began in 29 December 2022 by OscarL and Ramshankar.
 Hopefully the port comes to fruition and it will be developed/maintained by the two of them in their spare time.

 BeConverter is currently only developed/maintained for Haiku.
 The final version available for BeOS is 1.2 with no further updates planned.